RespectMathias/VLSMistique/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To use the VLSM Calculator, simply enter the required information in the input fields and click on the "Calculate" button.
+To use the VLSM Calculator, simply enter the required information in the input fields and click on the **Calculate** button.
 The application will then calculate the subnets and display the results in the output fields.

-1. Input the amount of subnets you need
+1. Input the amount of **subnets** you need
-2. Input the IP-Address you want the subnets for
+2. Input the **IP-Address** you want the subnets for
-3. Input the hosts you need for each subnet in their respective grid
+3. Input the **hosts** you need for each subnet in their respective grid